New York's Greatest Wilderness

 Lake George

 Most accessible from NYC.
-Great families destination with water parks, cruises, and lodging at every price point.
+Great family destination with water parks, cruises, and lodging at every price point.

 Old Forge

 Gateway to the Fulton Chain — one of the greatest canoe routes in the Northeast.
-Quieter and more rustic.
+Quieter and more rustic than the larger towns.

 Saranac Lake

 Authentic ADK community.
-Less touristy than Lake Placid, with great access to lakes, mountains, and arts.
+Less touristy than Lake Placid, with great access to lakes, mountains, arts, and the famous Winter Carnival.

 🏛